Frequently Asked Questions

 Purchasing or selling a home can be overwhelming enough, without worrying about the safety and efficiency of the chimney and fireplace.
 Oftentimes, buyers forget about the chimney and/or fireplace, or assume that a thorough inspection of the system was included in the Home Inspection.
 Unfortunately, that is not usually the case.
 According to the American Society of Home Inspectors (ASHI), “The Inspector is NOT required to observe the interior of the flues” (standard 9.3.D.1).
 This means that you may very well be purchasing a home with a dangerous or non-functioning fireplace/chimney system.
 Protect your family and your investment by contacting us before you buy!
 The National Fire Protection Association (NFPA) states that a Level 2 inspection is required during the sale or transfer or a property to evaluate the condition of the chimney system.
 At All-American Chimney Service, we have the required video scanning equipment and the experience to conduct and document a thorough NFPA Level 2 inspection.
 Have peace of mind when you buy – schedule your inspection, today!

-For more information on Home Inspections, click here.
+For more information on level 2 inspections, click here.

 It looks like the face of the bricks is falling off my chimney.
 What’s going on?